jeffwarnica/rhc-miq-quickstart/README.md

 This is a collection of automate code and dialogs to quickly get up a useful CloudForms (ManageIQ) setup.

+# Features

+A selection of functional Service Dialogs, and all associated drop down helpers.

+Configuration for common tasks.
+No coding.

+OOTB, deploy by OS & Environment, Template, placed into config driven VLAN.
+Easily expand out to finding templates by any tag alignment desired.

+Supports single SC items deploying to different providers (if not a great idea).

 # Requirements
 This has been "tested" against CloudForms 4.7.